Are you stretched too thin with too many obligations in your week?

 And this can look so very different for everyone.
 Below you find some of the things I have used to support me.

-2. Exercise in some way through yoga, walking, running, Zumba, dancing or whatever call you to move your body.
+- Exercise in some way through yoga, walking, running, Zumba, dancing or whatever call you to move your body.
 Allow it to feel good.
-It will help you from becoming to still and its just really really good for you feel positive especially if you have been feeling down.
+It will help you from becoming to still and it’s just good for you to feel positive especially if you have been feeling down.

-5. Connect with nature.
+- Connect with nature.
 Go outside, hug a tree, walk barefoot, sit in the sun.
 Allow yourself to feel the wind and the sun rays on your skin.
-Surround yourself with nature in each and every way.
+Surround yourself with nature in every way.

 Self-care is respecting you enough to make time to be with just you.